-Enhance your career by understanding the complexities of the human mind and behaviour – even if you don’t have an academic background in psychology.
-The University of Liverpool’s online, British Psychological Society (BPS)-accredited1 MSc in Psychology offers you the opportunity to develop an understanding of the practical application of psychology that is essential knowledge for any workplace.
+Enhance your career by understanding the complexities of the human mind and behaviour - even if you don’t have an academic background in psychology.
+The University of Liverpool’s online, British Psychological Society (BPS)1 accredited MSc in Psychology offers you the opportunity to develop essential understanding into the practical application of psychology that is essential knowledge for any workplace.

-You’ll explore why people think and act the way they do – learning how society, personality, cognitive processes and biological functions influence behaviour.
-You can use this degree to gain a deep understanding of how human behaviour impacts on others and on business, using this knowledge in a variety of disciplines, including human resources, management and social work.
-This degree can also be a first step towards further study in psychology.2
+You’ll explore why people think and act the way they do – learning how society, personality, cognitive processes and biological functions influences behaviour.
+You can use this degree to gain a deep understanding of how human behaviour impacts on others and business, using this knowledge in a variety of disciplines, including human resources, management and social work.
+This degree can also be a first step towards further study in psychology2.

 (Duration: approx. 20 months’ study + 9 month dissertation)

 Learning in our interactive classroom, you’ll gain direct experience of and insights into different psychology concepts and cultures – bringing to life the knowledge you gather from books and journals.
 Interacting with faculty and peers coming from around the world and from a range of professional backgrounds, you’ll share research and case studies, opening yourself up to an international view of psychology and its practical application in a variety of cross-cultural settings.

 Research plays an important role in the study of psychology by helping you to understand how thinking and actions impact on the individual and society.
 You can expect to gain a thorough grounding in research methodologies, both quantitative and qualitative, and a critical appreciation of conceptual and historical issues in psychology.
 By exploring what influences human behaviour and thinking, you’ll simultaneously develop your expertise in statistical analysis, enabling you to make robust evidence-based assessments, which you will detail in a professional e-portfolio.